|GET STARTED TODAY|

 1. Homework Help – Students’ first activity for the day is to complete their homework.
 It is checked by trained group leaders for neatness and correct answers.
 Our goal is to ensure that students understand the material that they are completing and develop study habits that they will use throughout their academic career.

-2. Enrichment (Drama and Clubs) – Enrichment activities help students engage their creative thinking skills and interact with their classmates in new ways.
+2. Motivated Academics (Drama, Dance and Music) – Enrichment activities help students engage their creative thinking skills and interact with their classmates in new ways.
 These classes encourage students to actively participate in the planning process to choose how they will spend their afternoon.
 Enrichment classes boost students’ confidence levels and students’ ability to express themselves.

 3. Teacher Led Activities – Teachers plan activities that incorporate the Common Core Learning Standards to build their skills in self-expression and knowledge of arts and crafts, science, community building, and health/safety.